Pristimantis ashaninka: Description

-The species measures between 23.1 to 26.7 millimeters.
+The species measures between 23.1 and 26.7 millimeters.
 Its head is slightly narrower than its body, with the latter being longer and wider.
 It has no neural crest, and its muzzle is moderately long, being under-crowned when viewed from above and rounded when viewed from the side.
 The distance between the eye and nostril is 77% of the eye diameter, with the nostril in a narrow protuberance, directed to the back and side.
 The canthus rostralis is fairly long, being rounded when viewed from the side and slightly concave when viewed from above.
 It has several tubercles, including on top of the eyelids.
 The supratympanic fold is small and clear, extending to the eyelid, and has no tympanic membrane.
 Its choana is small and oval.

 The back has a large, reddish-brown, hourglass-shaped spot with rounded, cream-brown edges on the side.
 It has two dark grayish-brown markings on the sacral region, delimiting the hourglass region.
 The upper front legs are creamy brown, and the hind legs are reddish brown, except for the discs, which are creamy brown.
 The throat, crop, legs, and belly are grayish, and the iris is bronze, with small black spots.

 There are no significant differences between males and females, obeying the color patterns of the species.
 The young and juveniles, on the other hand, have some differences, with the tubercles more evident, and the skin on the back darker, with the color of the throat varying from black to gray.

 The species is differentiated from others of the genus by having tubercles on the skin on the back, giving the appearance of being spiny, by the absence of the tympanic membrane, and by the black dots on the iris.
 The most similar species are Pristimantis lirellus, Pristimantis martiae, and Pristimantis rhabdocnemus, but it also differs from these by being larger.